Crypto Collateral Explained 2025

 Automated Protection Tools

-• Yearn Vaults: Automated yield optimization on collateral
+- Yearn Vaults: Automated yield optimisation on collateral

 For comprehensive risk management, review our liquidation protection guide.